 Compliance Frameworks: DLC Premium and Energy Codes

-To secure the rebates that drive the rapid payback periods mentioned above, products must typically be listed on the DesignLights Consortium (DLC) Qualified Products List (QPL).
-The DLC 5.1 standard is the current benchmark for high-performance commercial lighting, mandating specific thresholds for efficacy (lumens per watt), color quality, and—critically—dimming capability.
+To secure the rebates that drive these payback periods, products must be listed on the DesignLights Consortium (DLC) Qualified Products List (QPL).
+The DLC 5.1 standard is the current benchmark, mandating specific thresholds for efficacy, color quality, and mandatory dimming capability.

 Navigating ASHRAE 90.1 and IECC 2024

-- Occupancy Sensing: Mandatory in corridors and storage areas, often requiring a reduction in power by at least 50% within 20 minutes of vacancy.
+- Occupancy Sensing (ASHRAE 9.4.1.1): Mandatory in corridors and storage.
+Power must reduce by at least 50% within 20 minutes of vacancy.

-- Daylight Responsive Controls: Required for fixtures located within "daylight zones" (near windows or skylights) to automatically dim when natural light is sufficient.
+- Daylight Responsive Controls (IECC C405.2.3): Required for fixtures in "daylight zones" (near windows) to dim automatically based on natural light.

-For projects in California, the Title 24, Part 6 Building Energy Efficiency Standards are even more rigorous.
-Retail spaces must implement multi-level lighting controls.
-This means a hexagon grid cannot simply be "on" or "off"; it must have intermediate dimming steps or continuous dimming to comply with state law.
+For projects in California, the Title 24, Part 6 Standards require "Multi-Level Lighting Controls."
+Under Section 130.1(b), retail spaces must provide occupants the ability to reduce lighting power in a manner that is reasonably uniform.
+A hexagon grid cannot simply be "on" or "off"; it must have intermediate dimming steps to comply with state law.

 The 60-30-10 Rule: Engineering a Visual Hierarchy

 Effective retail lighting design uses zonal control to guide the customer's eye.
-A common heuristic for high-end boutiques is the 60-30-10 distribution rule for total lumens:
+Based on IES RP-7-21 Recommended Practice, we suggest a 60-30-10 distribution rule for total lumens:

-- Ambient Lighting (60%): Provides the base level of illumination for safe movement.
-In a hexagon grid, this is often the central array dimmed to 50-70% during normal hours.
+- Ambient Lighting (60%): The base level for safe movement.
+The central hexagon array is typically dimmed to 50-70% during standard hours.

-- Task Lighting (10%): Concentrated at point-of-sale (POS) counters, fitting room entries, or repair stations.
+- Task Lighting (10%): Concentrated at POS counters and fitting rooms.

 Technical Implementation: 0-10V Dimming and Wiring Logic